jordanjoz1/android-localization-helper/README.md

 android-localization-helper
 ===========================

-Make sure that you aren't missing string translations in any language, and keep your localized strings organized.
+Python script that checks for missing string translations in your project's localized languages.

 If you're like us at [DoubleDutch](doubledutch.me), you occassionally lose track of what strings have and haven't been translated in each language.
 Android Studio [made an awesome GUI](http://tools.android.com/recent/androidstudio087released) to help deal with this issue, but there is no easy way to export missing strings, so if you are missing more than a few strings in a language it can become a tenuous problem.